Consultation and cooperation in the workplace

 - To check the consultation clause in an enterprise agreement- visit the Fair Work Commission’s Agreements page at www.fwc.gov.au/agreements

 - Access our free online training for employers and managers at www.fairwork.gov.au/learning.
-Available courses cover best practice approaches to difficult conversations in the workplace, managing employees, managing performance, hiring employees, diversity and discrimination, workplace flexibility, record-keeping and pay slips.
+Available courses cover best practice approaches to difficult conversations in the workplace, managing employees, managing performance, hiring employees, diversity and discrimination, workplace flexibility, and record-keeping and pay slips.

 - Find all our Best practice guides at www.fairwork.gov.au/bestpracticeguides.
 These easy-to-follow and practical guides will help you transform your business from compliant to best practice, so you can get the most out of your employees.